Bppatkar/complete_MERN_Next_Typescript_Nest_stack/my_learning/Hitesh_Backend/MongoDB_Aggregation/Readme.md

-// in mongodb database i have create one database called aggregate where there are 3 collections, users, athors and books
+In mongodb database i have create one database called aggregate where there are 3 collections, users, athors and books

-// in users collection there are 3 documents
+1. in users collection there are 3 documents
-// in authors collection there are 3 documents
+2. in authors collection there are 3 documents
-// in books collection there are more than 20 documents
+3. in books collection there are more than 20 documents

 // Here are some question which we perfrom aggregation in mongodb